researcher-anonymous/pact-artifacts/README.md

 # PACT Artifact

-This repository contains the proof-of-concept implementation and benchmark artifacts for PACT, Prefix-Authenticated Chain Tokens.
+This repository contains the proof-of-concept implementation and benchmark artifacts for PACT, Privacy-preserving Authorization fo Cooperative agenTs.
 PACT is evaluated here as a token construction for issuer-rooted authorization-state continuity, offline extension, local validation, selective presentation, and bounded-staleness revocation.